See our exclusive index of companies on the move:Explore Stocks

 - Association of Southeast Asian Nations (ASEAN)

 - COMPANY PROFILES

 Interested in learning about manganese in Australia?
 Here's a breakdown of the country's manganese market and what to consider before diving in.

 Manganese is a hard, silvery metal with many uses in the world today.

 Despite being brittle, it adds strength and wear-resistance to metals like iron.
-It can be used to make glass and ceramics, and manganese sulfate is even used as a fungicide.
-Manganese is also an essential mineral in our diets, and is found in the bones and organs like the kidneys, liver and brain.
+It can be used to make glass and ceramics, and manganese sulphate is even used as a fungicide.
+Manganese is also an essential mineral in our diets, and is found in bones as well as organs like the kidneys, liver and brain.

 Manganese in Australia: Battery market applications

 While manganese is most commonly used in the steel and construction industries, the rechargeable battery sector is the second biggest demand sector of manganese.
 Nickel-manganese-cobalt (NMC) batteries are the most commonly used type of lithium-ion battery in hybrids and electric vehicles (EVs) today, as they have a have a high cycling rate, high capacity and high power, as well as a low self heating rate — although its not the only formulation on the market.

 Much of the world is slated to move toward EVs and hybrid cars, which may lead to a significant rise in demand (and prices) for Australia-mined manganese.